Rmjp/Single-page-image-view-to-scroll-extension/README.md

 ## Installation

-1.Download [this](https://github.com/Rmjp/WFF/archive/refs/heads/main.zip) and extract it.
+1. Download [this](https://github.com/Rmjp/WFF/archive/refs/heads/main.zip) and extract it.
-2.Go to your browser extensions page and turn on Developer mode.
+2. Go to your browser extensions page and turn on Developer mode.
-3.Click Load unpacked and select the folder that extracted.
+3. Click Load unpacked and select the folder that extracted.